Working with our models

 Painting

 Our models can be painted just like any other plastic kit or model.
-Acrylic paints are commonly used.
+Both acrylics and enamels can be used.

-Applying primer before painting will help to improve the final appearance of the model.
+Applying primer before painting will help to ensure the paint adheres well, and can improve the final appearance of the model by filling in the small print lines.

 Gluing

-The PLA plastic and UV cured resin we use both work well with cyanoacrylate adhesives.
+The PLA plastic and UV cured resin we use both work well with superglues, PVA-based glues, and epoxy glues.
+Smooth surfaces may require light sanding before applying glue to ensure a good bond.